Frank9000/100-days-of-code/log.md

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.
 Added repo for PhotoGrid assignment from JS Bootcamp.

-**Thoughts** I've recently started coding, and it's a great feeling seeing things flowing together.
+**Thoughts:** I've recently started coding, and it's a great feeling seeing things flowing together.

 ### Day 3: October 30th, 2018

 **Today's Progress**: No Progress for today.
 Studying for Network+ Exam.

-**Thoughts** Will update log tomorrow.
+**Thoughts:** Will update log tomorrow.

 ### Day 3: October 31th, 2018

 **Today's Progress**: Passed my Network+ Exam.
 Hooray!!
 Happy Halloween.

-**Thoughts** Watched more videos about SDN and very interested on learning python and networking.
+**Thoughts:** Watched more videos about SDN and very interested on learning python and networking.
 I want to be more accountable, so I am adding the links to the log for things I have done.
 Here is the link to a PhotoGrid assignment I had from a JS Bootcamp.

 **Link to work:** [PhotoGrid](https://codepen.io/chasea/full/ZqgbxN/)